sumo300/biggy/README.md

 Of course, the idea behind Biggy is to load data in memory once, and then read/write away as your application needs.
 The only time Biggy hits the disk is during Writes, which makes things extremely fast (the tripe-joined LINQ query above returns in a less than 5 milliseconds).

 Biggy works against standard relational tables by reading and caching schema info.
-Instead of doign this three times like we did above, we can use the DBCore object, and load all that once, during initialization.
+Instead of doing this three times like we did above, we can use the DBCore object, and load all that once, during initialization.
 Then we can inject each store into our separate BiggyLists, and all reference the same schema info:

 ```csharp
 // Loads and caches connection and schema info needed for all tables and columns